 - Find information on internships and student employment with the Government of Alberta.

-If you think you have the skills to do a job, but you don't have all the qualification, don't give up.
+If you think you have the skills to do a job, but you don't have all the qualifications, don't give up.
 There are several ways you can format your application to help employers look past your lack of experience and focus on your abilities.

 Your resumé, cover letter, references, and job portfolio are the tools you use to let employers know what you have to offer.
 Make sure these tools are effective in showing how your skills can benefit their organization.